Skip navigation

 • Corporate social responsibility, ensuring socially responsible investing behaviours are maintained throughout the execution of the investment strategy.

-1. The strategy objective must clearly state a quantifiable return target that is both attainable and measurable over a specified time period.
+2. The strategy objective must clearly state a quantifiable return target that is both attainable and measurable over a specified time period.
 The following investment objectives are intended to assist in achieving this goal:

-• the individual investment strategies should seek to earn a return in excess of its policy benchmark over the long term;
+• the individual investment strategies seek to earn a return in excess of its policy benchmark over the long term;

 • the portfolio’s assets will be managed on a total return basis which takes into consideration both investment income and capital appreciation;